feetball/GaugeSToVbo/README.md

 You can install the package using pip:

-pip install gaugesToVbo
+pip install GaugeSToVbo

 ## Usage

 To use the tool, run:

-gaugesToVbo input.csv output.vbo
+GaugeSToVbo input.csv output.vbo